bertofurth/Seagate-Central-Utils/README.md

 * coreutils - GNU coreutils basic unix commands.
 * less - Full version of tool used to view text files, "less is more".
 * screen - GNU screen is a terminal multplexer.
-* diskus - Tool to quickly gauge disk usage (rust)
+* diskus - Check disk usage.
+Faster than "du". (rust)

 ### TODO
 * TODO : Joplin server, Motion